 A single atrial premature stimulus is introduced at 340 milliseconds during an atrial paced cycle length of 500 milliseconds.
 The premature complex conducts over the AV node and induces a short VA interval tachycardia that is most consistent with AV node reentry.
 This mode of induction is referred to as a two-for-one response and seems to break the laws of initiation for a reentrant circuit.
 In other words, a single premature complex is conducted over both the fast and slow AV nodal pathways to initiate tachycardia.

-Classical teaching of reentry proposes three requisites to ...
+Classical teaching of reentry proposes three requisites to form the circuit: two pathways of conduction, initial ...